EU wrestles with Russia oil embargo as leaders gather

 Ukrainian President Volodymyr Zelenskyy, who will address the 27 heads of state and government by videoconference in the evening, has repeatedly demanded that the EU target Russia’s lucrative energy sector and deprive Moscow of billions of dollars each day in supply payments.

-The EU has already slapped five rounds of sanctions on Russia over its actions in Ukraine.
-It’s targeted more than 1,000 people, including President Vladimir Putin and top government officials, as well as pro-Kremlin oligarchs, banks, the coal sector and more.
+The EU has already imposed five rounds of sanctions on Russia over its war in Ukraine.
+The bloc has targeted more than 1,000 people, including Russian President Vladimir Putin and top government officials, as well as pro-Kremlin oligarchs, banks, the coal sector and more.

-A sixth package was announced on May 4, but the hold up over oil is embarrassing the bloc.
-Ahead of the summit, officials suggested that a solution might be found by targeting oil transported by ships and holding fire on the pipeline oil so valuable to Hungary.
+A sixth package was announced on May 4, but the holdup over oil is embarrassing the bloc.
+Before the summit, officials suggested that a solution might be found by targeting oil transported by ships and holding fire on the pipeline oil so valuable to Hungary.

-“If we target the oil arriving by sea, we’ll hit at least two thirds of exports, perhaps more,” a senior EU official said.
-He declined to be named given the sensitive nature of the negotiations.
+“If we target the oil arriving by sea, we’ll hit at least two thirds of exports, perhaps more,” a senior EU official said on condition of anonymity because of the sensitive nature of the negotiations.
 Hungary and Slovakia depend on Russian oil they receives through the Soviet-era Druzhba pipeline.

 The problem with hitting sea transported oil is that countries like Belgium, Germany and the Netherlands most reliant on that form would suffer a surge in oil prices, distorting competition because Hungary would still be purchasing cheaper Russian oil.
-Experts failed to reach agreement on such a move over the weekend but continued their talks ahead of the summit.
+Experts failed to reach agreement on such a move over the weekend, but continued their talks before the summit.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.